 Often called Braymer in Texas and Brahma in the Flint Hills, the Brahman goes back to the sacred zebu-derived cattle of India.
 Nevertheless, it is also believed to be the first cattle breed developed in the United States.
 How can that be?

-Because the predecessors of the Brahman were considered sacred in India, and therefore not to be sold, many of the first importations were of various Zebu derivatives scattered throughout other countries.
-For example, two bulls and four cows may have come to our shores from Egypt in 1835, although this is not known for certain.
+For starters, the predecessors of the Brahman were considered sacred in India and therefore not to be sold.
+However, zebu derivatives scattered throughout other countries were sometimes gifted to Americans.
+Two bulls and four cows may have come to our shores from Egypt in 1835, although this is not known for certain.
 More followed in 1849, introduced along with a few Angora goats to South Carolina by Dr. James B. Davis, agricultural adviser to the sultan of Turkey.

 The incredible heat and insect tolerance of the Barrow grade cattle led to the importation of two more bulls in 1885.
 Furthermore, circuses appreciated the exotic appearance of zebu-type cattle and managed to import others.
 The best of these were purchased by ranchers, especially in southeastern Texas, and some ranches undertook their own importations.